How much do I need to spend on a coffee grinder?

 Some good news …The need for a ridiculously expensive coffee grinder for home espresso is a myth.
 Great espresso grinders start at $500 and as you go up from there you will find a huge range of Italian coffee grinders to choose from, each with strengths and weaknesses.
 Factors to consider when making your decision are performance, experience and quality.

-As you up to and just past the $1000 mark you get to choose from the very best coffee grinders for home from leading domestic coffee grinder brands.
-Forget about $1500+ commercial grinders as these are a poor choice for home due to high grind retention.
+As you go up to and past the $1000 mark you get to choose from the very best coffee grinders for home from a range of compact commercial and high end domestic grinders.
+Forget about $1500+ high capacity commercial grinders as these are generally a poor choice for home due to high grind retention.

 There are many great Italian coffee grinders to choose from.
 My advice is to start off by choosing your Italian espresso machine.
 Choose the right machine for you, then find the right coffee grinder and accessories to suit your total budget.

-I’m often asked this when people make the step from an appliance coffee machine to an Italian coffee machine and buying a new coffee machine and coffee grinder at the same time is going to blow the budget.
+I’m often asked this when people make the step from an appliance coffee machine to a manual Italian coffee machine.

 Going back 10 years coffee grinding was a messy affair.
 I recall the daily coffee grinder and bench top wipe down.